StaubSaugerRoboter/TV-Notify/Readme.md

-# Display Power State to MQTT
+# Command Output to MQTT

 The new Libreelec image does not support `vcgencmd display_power` anymore.
 Therefore, if you want to notify Home Assistant about the state of the display output on a Raspberry Pi you need to parse `modetest`.
 This application does so and sends the state to an MQTT broker during startup or during changes.
+You can configure the behaviour through the config and also adapt it to other commands such as `vcgencmd display_power`.

 ## Configure
-You will need to edit the `host` and `topic` variable so that it matches your broker.
+Copy either `modetest_config.toml` or `vcgencmd_config.toml` to `/etc/tv-notify/config.toml`
+change the content to match you setup (MQTT broker, topic..).

 ## Compile
 You will need [cross](https://github.com/cross-rs/cross).
 And the